Home Diseases and Conditions Neurofibromatosis

 How it Works

-Where the beams converge, focused ultrasound produces thermal ablation of the targeted tumor.
+Where the beams converge, focused ultrasound produces thermal ablation (burning of the target) that has been studies and has been recently approved by the European regulatory agency (CE Mark).

 Advantages